TigerAditya/active_learning/README.md

 <br/>

 **Some Active Learning strategies<sup><sup>[1]</sup></sup>,**
-1.	<u>Uncertainty Sampling</u>: Selects the least sure instances for labelling.<br/>
+1.	<u>Uncertainty Sampling</u>: Selects the least sure instances for labelling.<br>
->a.
-Classifier uncertainty = 1 - P(prediction is correct)
+>*	Classifier uncertainty = 1 - P(prediction is correct)

-2.	<u>Entropy Sampling</u>: Selects the instances where the class probabilities have the largest entropy.<br/>
+2.	<u>Entropy Sampling</u>: Selects the instances where the class probabilities have the largest entropy.<br>
->a.
-Entropy of the class probabilities.
+>*	Entropy of the class probabilities.
 Example, Confusing predictions with higher probabilities for multiple classes will have higher entropy.
 Predictions with single dominating probability class will have lower entropy.

-3.	<u>Margin Sampling</u>: Selects the instances where the difference between the first most likely and second most likely classes are the smallest.<br/>
+3.	<u>Margin Sampling</u>: Selects the instances where the difference between the first most likely and second most likely classes are the smallest.<br>
->a.
-Margin uncertainty = the difference of the probabilities of first and second most likely predictions.
+>*	Margin uncertainty = the difference of the probabilities of first and second most likely predictions.

 <br/>